The project, led by Professor Dariush Mozaffarian, aims to rank foods based on their healthfulness for front of package labelling.

 So is it “protein leverage” or “nutrient leverage”?

-- Overall, the data indicates that there is a statistically significant nutrient leverage effect at play.
+- Overall, the data indicates a statistically significant nutrient leverage effect at play.
 Foods that contain more protein also tend to contain more of the other essential nutrients.

 - Some of the satiety impacts generally attributed to protein can also be attributed to our cravings for other essential nutrients.